Lisbon, the capital of Portugal, in a warm and welcoming Portugal.

-Lisbon or Lisboa is the charming capital in Portugal, the European country located on the Iberian Peninsula in the southwest corner of Europe.
+Lisbon or Lisboa is the charming capital of Portugal, the European country located on the Iberian Peninsula in the southwest corner of Europe.
 The west and south of Portugal are set at the corner of the Atlantic Ocean, giving it some of the most dramatic coastlines in Europe. spain is the closest neighbour.

 It’s a relatively small town with a lot to see and do, which makes it relatively easy to explore.
 From the cosmopolitan city of Lisbon to traditional villages, visitors will find a wide range of travel options.
 If you travel in the summer there are many beaches to enjoy, but the cultural and architectural attractions are a draw for tourists all year round.